GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment

+## Tips

+### Use CloudFront Signed Cookies restrict access to multiple files

+CloudFront signed cookies allow you to control who can access your content when you don’t want to change your current URLs or when you want to provide access to multiple restricted files

+### Use CloudFront Signed URL restrict access to a Single file

 ## Scenarios

 ### To deliver video on demand (VOD) streaming with CloudFront